Program Review Guidelines

 All academic and professional-technical certificate and degree programs, with specialized accreditation, must be reviewed on a timeline required by the accrediting body.
 If the specialized accreditation is not outcomes based, outcome measures must be developed for the program, and provided to the Office of Academic Affairs as part of the institutional program review requirements.

-Longitudinal program data (e.g., student headcount, student FTE, credit hours generated, retention and graduation rates, number of certificates and degrees awarded, core faculty FTE, faculty teaching load, etc.) are available in the Program Viability tool managed by the Office of Institutional Research, as one component of program review.
+Longitudinal program data are available in the Program Viability web application managed by the Office of Institutional Research, as one component of program review.
+The following reports are currently available in the Program Viability web application:

 The colleges/division have responsibility to determine how to conduct their program reviews; however, the program review must include a minimum of the following: